Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes

 \subsection{Asymptotic analysis of the covariate-adjusted win statistics}

-We now apply U-statistic theory to derive the asymptotic variance of IPW and OW estimators \citep{Mao2018}.
-This derivation serves two purposes: (1) to show that propensity score weighting generally reduces the asymptotic variance when estimating WR and WD, and (2) to obtain consistant variance estimators for covariate-adjusted WR and WD estimators without the need for resampling-based inference.
-For convenience, denote the propensity score model $e(X)$ by $\mM_{e}$; here, we consider $\mM_{e}$ to be a logistic regression as is common practice for propensity score weighting, that is, $e(X)=\mathbb{P}(Z=1|X;\beta)=(1+\exp(-X^T \beta))^{-1}$, where $\beta=(\beta_1,\dots,\beta_p)^T$ is a finite $p$-dimensional parameter.
-Let $\widehat{\beta}$ be the maximum likelihood estimator (MLE) for $\beta$ under $\mM_{e}$ based on the treatment and baseline covariates, then $\widehat{e}(X)=(1+\exp(-X^T \widehat{\beta}))^{-1}$.
+Building off the theory of \citet{Mao2018}, we now apply U-statistic theory to derive the asymptotic variance of IPW and OW estimators.
+This derivation serves two purposes: (1) to show that propensity score weighting generally reduces the asymptotic variance when estimating win estimand, and (2) to obtain consistent variance estimators for covariate-adjusted win estimators.
+For convenience, we denote the propensity score model $e(X)$ by $\mM_{e}$; here, we consider $\mM_{e}$ to be a logistic regression --- that is, $e(X)=\mathbb{P}(Z=1|X;\beta)=(1+\exp(-X^{\top} \beta))^{-1}$, where $\beta=(\beta_1,\dots,\beta_p)^{\top}$ is a finite $p$-dimensional parameter.
+Let $\widehat{\beta}$ be the maximum likelihood estimator for $\beta$ under $\mM_{e}$, then $\widehat{e}(X)=(1+\exp(-X^{\top} \widehat{\beta}))^{-1}$.
 Let $g: \mX\times \mX \rightarrow \mR$ be an arbitrary contrast function for two potential outcomes, where $\mX$ is the space in which the potential outcomes reside, and let $\nu_z$ denote the marginal distribution of $Y(z)$, for $z=0,1$.
-Then, following \citet{Mao2018}, the win estimand takes the general form of
+Then, the win estimand takes the general form of

 based on a kernel $g$.
 When $g(t,s)=\mathbb{I}(t>s)$, $\tau^g=\tau_{1}$; similarly, when $g(t,s)=\mathbb{I}(t<s)$, $\tau^g=\tau_{-1}$.
 For generality, we focus on the asymptotic analysis for a general $g$ in what follows.